Compare ETS

 Size & Phases

-The cap under the China national ETS is the sum of the bottom-up total allowance allocation to all individual covered entities.
-The cap changes according to the actual production levels.
+The cap is the sum of the bottom-up total allowance allocation to all individual covered entities.
+The cap is adjusted according to the actual production levels.

 Power sector (including combined heat and power, as well as captive power plants of other sectors).
 Compliance obligations are currently limited (see ‘Enforcement’ section).

-The scope is expected to be gradually expanded to cover seven other sectors: petrochemicals, chemicals, building materials, steel, nonferrous metals, paper, and domestic aviation.
+The scope is expected to be gradually expanded to cover seven other sectors: petrochemicals, chemicals, building materials, steel, nonferrous metals, paper, and aviation.
 Entities in these sectors have MRV obligation since 2015.
-There is no specific timeline for this expansion.

 INCLUSION THRESHOLDS: